Skip to main content

 Unsatisfactory (U) Developing (D) Proficient (P) Exemplary (E)

-The Student Teacher Evaluation (STE) Rubric (PDF) contains specific criteria for each level
+The Student Teacher Evaluation (STE) Rubric contains specific criteria for each level.

 • Daily and/or weekly evaluations by the mentor teacher

-• Observations with written evaluations by the college supervisor
+• Observations with written evaluations by the university supervisor

-• Mid-quarter and final “Student Teacher Evaluation” (STE) completed and submitted by the * mentor teacher, college supervisor and Teacher Candidate
+• Mid-quarter and final “Student Teacher Evaluation” (STE) completed and submitted by the * mentor teacher, university supervisor and teacher candidate.

 * Mentor teachers will receive an email from the Watermark Manager at SUNY Cortland to their school email address with a URL (link) with directions for submitting the STE for their student teacher.